Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Manolo’s impeccable dedication to his craft set a fashion standard among celebrities, stylists, and industry icons.

-The documentary is featuring a ‘who’s who’ of the fashion and entertainment industries, including Anna Wintour, Rihanna, Paloma Picasso, Iman, Naomi Campbell, Rupert Everett, Karlie Kloss, André Leon Tally, and more.
+The documentary features a ‘who’s who’ of the fashion and entertainment industries, including Anna Wintour, Rihanna, Paloma Picasso, Iman, Naomi Campbell, Rupert Everett, Karlie Kloss, André Leon Tally, and more.

 Notebook on Cities and Clothes